Fiction

 Not yet anyway.

-The impending choc–apocalypse the country faced was the same–old disastrous headlines of crisis, cuts, bailouts, rising debt, food poverty, infections, austerity measures, the exorbitant cost of living and incumbent lowering of standards (since records began).
-It was a recurring bad dream that every generation witnessed only to be woken the next morning with their memory wiped clean with a collective amnesia haze.
+The impending choc–apocalypse the planet faced continuously created the same–old disastrous headlines of crisis, cuts, bailouts, rising debt, food poverty, infections, austerity measures, the exorbitant cost of living and incumbent lowering of standards (since records began).
+It was a recurring bad dream that every generation witnessed only to be woken up the next morning with their memory wiped clean with a collective amnesia haze.

 The precession was spinning out of control.